flype44/VControl/DOCUMENTATION.md

 On contrary to the usual Hardware method, this command use a `Software method` to determine the frequency.

-It calculate the real number of processor cycles occured in 1 second, using the AC68080 `Clock-Cycle Register`.
+It calculates the real number of processor cycles occured in 1 second, using the AC68080 `Clock-Cycle Register`.

 **INPUT :**